pesalerno/Genomics-Intro-workshop/README.md

 #####2.3.
 De-multiplexing and commands

 Let's demultiplex these two libraries separately for now, to learn a bit more by repeating and adding a couple of steps.
-To do this, create a de-multiplex directory for each one of the libraries, and also a raw-data directory within each so that steps are carried out cleanly and separately, for now...
+To do this, create a de-multiplex directory for each one of the libraries, and also a raw directory to put the raw data in (in each of the library directories) so that steps are carried out cleanly and separately, for now...

-You need to have the appropriate barcode files within the appropriate library folder if demultiplexing libraries separately.
+You need to have the appropriate barcode file within the appropriate library folders if demultiplexing libraries separately.

 Figure out how your barcodes are set up within your sequence file, in order to determine how to set up the process_radtags code (doing any of the commands we did earlier to look into the files).